Student conducting tests using scientific equipment

 Modules can be offered either individually or collectively if you have had your first degree evaluated by the IBMS and require further top-up studies in order to complete the educational requirement for IBMS accreditation.

-- Apply theoretical knowledge of identification and classification, epidemiology, pathogenicity and virulence treatment and control of pathogens to selected examples of infectious diseases
+• apply up-to-date theoretical knowledge of pathogenicity, epidemiology, treatment and control of pathogens to selected examples of infectious diseases.

 Read how graduate, Laura Holding, is helping in the fight against Ebola in Sierra Leone.